choonkeat/sumtype-go/README.md

 }
 ```

-and we can pattern match `User` values
+and we can pattern match `User` values and return a different value depending on pattern matched variant

 ```go
 userString := UserMap(user, UserVariantsMap[string]{